 So, you’re tired of renting I hear you say?
 You tell me ‘there’s not much point in watering the garden anymore’ because you’re suspicious the landlord’s kicking you out in February to take advantage of the international student accommodation supply issue at the beginning of the academic year.
 Fair enough and yes, your dad is right; it’s time to pay off your own mortgage.

 Let’s take a look at the stats as at October 2018:

 - Melbourne median price for a house: 786,000 NZD but tipped to drop to 723,000 NZD by 2021.

 - Median house price in Wellington: 597,000 NZD and tipped to remain stable or slightly rise.

 Wellington and Melbourne house price to income ratio:

 - Melbourne: 9.9

 There’s no doubt that property prices in Melbourne are far more expensive relative to income than Wellington, however, they are expected to drop.
 Wellington’s housing prices will remain above the global average but not out of reach of millennials looking to get their foot in.
-If you already own a house, Wellington has the advantage of stable prices, meaning in the context of an uncertain economic future for the region, Wellington is the better place to lock up your capital.
+If you already own a house, Wellington has the advantage of stable prices.
+This means that in the context of an uncertain economic future for the region, Wellington is the better place to lock up your capital to buy property.
 The latest city comparisons can be found here.

 The city with the most smiles